fdagner/connections_moodle-database-preset-/README.md

 Download the [release file](https://github.com/fdagner/connections_moodle-database-preset/releases).
 Create a "Database" activity in Moodle and then upload the ZIP file.

+Important: Switch off the filters for linking to activities and glossaries in the database settings.

 ## Add topics and terms

 With "Add entry" you can enter 4 topics and 4 terms each